cisco-sso/git-migration/README.md

 ### `interactive_migrate.py` - migrate selected repositories from one project

 Alternatively, to have a better interactive experience, you can run `python interactive_migrate.py` to choose migration location and cherrypick the repositories to migrate.
-You can migrate just one repo or a subset of your project with this script.
+You can migrate just one repo, or a subset of repos,  or all repos of your project with this script.

 ------